drapergem/draper/README.md

 ### Accessing Helpers

 Normal Rails helpers are still useful for lots of tasks.
-Both Rails' provided helper and those defined in your app can be accessed via the `h` method:
+Both Rails' provided helpers and those defined in your app can be accessed within a decorator via the `h` method:

 ```ruby
 class ArticleDecorator < Draper::Decorator